 Sibford School educates children and young people aged 4-18.
 It operates under the principles of the Religious Society of Friends in Britain.
 The School encourages each child to fulfill their potential and contribute to the wider community.
 The talents of all pupils are nurtured.
 The School has been particularly successful in helping students with dyslexia.

 Registered charity number: 1068256

 Sidcot School aims to be a pioneer and a world-class centre of excellence for inspirational education for children aged 3-18.
 This is as much about nurturing the spirit as it is about outstanding academic success.
 This is informed by the Quaker testimonies, which act as a touchstone and challenge to the whole school community, those with faith and those without.
 All are equally welcomed.

 Company number: 2093340

 Providing audio recordings of The Friend and other Quaker journals and books for people with visual impairment, or others with disabilities that prevent reading.

 Registered charity number: 299656

-A Members Club with a strong Quaker ethos located just off Russell Square in London, open to non-members for B&B. Its purpose is to provide premises for the enjoyment of members and guests, and to foster a spirit of fellowship in accordance with its Quaker values.
+A Members Club with a strong Quaker ethos, near Russell Square in London, open to non-members for B&B. Its purpose is to provide premises for the enjoyment of members and guests, and to foster a spirit of fellowship in accordance with its Quaker values.

 Email address: email@example.com